Innovative and useful education begins with strong leadership. At Kishwaukee, our

 The Board of Trustees is charged with establishing policy for the financing, governance,

-operation, and administration of Kishwaukee College.
+operation and administration of Kishwaukee College.
 The Board of Trustees is comprised

 of seven elected officials, each elected for a six-year term, and one non-voting student

-of 39 community college districts in the Illinois Community College System.
+is one of 39 community college districts in the Illinois Community College System.

 The President of Kishwaukee College is Dr. Laurie Borowicz.
 Dr. Borowicz joined Kishwaukee College as the fifth President in 2016.
 Throughout